Basic Reference on the Web

-U.S. Government Manual: Full-text of the latest edition (.pdf).
-Browseable and searchable information on the agencies of the executive, judicial, and legislative branches of the Federal government including: boards, commissions, committees, and a quasi-official agencies and organizations in which the United States participates.
+U.S. Government Manual: .pdf version of the recent edition; web-based (and hence browseable) is here.
+Contains information on the agencies of the executive, judicial, and legislative branches of the Federal government including: boards, commissions, committees, and a quasi-official agencies and organizations in which the United States participates.
 Entries contain a summary of the agency's purpose and general role, a description of its programs and activities, names and titles of major officials, and a list of sources of information.
 Many entries also provide organization charts.
 Also contains a section on terminated or transferred agencies.
 Archival editions back to 1995-96 available as well.

 Census QuickFacts for Vermont: State-level data; choose county data or Burlington (the State's only MSA) data from the drop-down lists.
 Find other data sets (population, demographics, state and local government finance and employment, etc.) here.

 Center for Rural Studies information and resources: Census, housing, school, health data, etc., with planning tools, town profiles and other data.